IONext: Unlocking the Next Era of Inertial Odometry: Related Work

-\textbf{Transformer:} Originally devised for NLP, attention mechanisms have been successfully transferred to CV and multimodal tasks.
-Inspired by these advances, researchers have applied them to inertial odometry: DeepILS\cite{DeepILS} and NLOC\cite{NILoc} introduce attention modules; \cite{SBIPTVT} employs a Transformer encoder for real-time pedestrian velocity estimation; CTIN\cite{CTIN} and iMOT\cite{iMOT} develop full encoder–decoder designs, with CTIN adding temporal embeddings and iMOT using a particle-initialization mechanism.
-While these Transformer-based methods excel at modeling global dependencies, they inherently lack CNN inductive biases, which limits generalization and fine-grained motion modeling.
+\textbf{Transformer:} Originally devised for natural language processing (NLP), attention mechanisms have been successfully transferred to computer vision (CV) and multimodal tasks.
+Motivated by these advances, researchers have applied attention to IO: DeepILS~\cite{DeepILS} and NLOC~\cite{NILoc} introduce attention modules; SBIPTVT~\cite{SBIPTVT} employs a Transformer encoder for real-time pedestrian velocity estimation; CTIN~\cite{CTIN} and iMOT~\cite{iMOT} develop full encoder--decoder architectures, with CTIN incorporating temporal embeddings and iMOT using a particle-initialization mechanism.

+Transformer-based methods excel at modeling global dependencies and can dynamically compute attention matrices conditioned on IMU measurements.
+However, they are less effective at capturing fine-grained motion variations and lack the convolutional inductive bias, which can limit generalization\cite{TransXNet}.